okutewonah/f1-countdown/README.md

-# Countdown to First Race in Australia
+# Countdown to second race in Italy